 Before proceeding, it is important to stress that this report discusses the idea of "networks" in two different ways.
-Modifiers are used to distinguish between NPS I&M networks and weather/climate station networks.
+Modifiers are used to distinguish between NPS I&M networks and weather or climate station networks.
 See Appendix A for a full definition of these terms.

 Table 1.1.
-Park units in the SEAN.
+Park units in the Southwest Alaska Network.